MBieleke/maikbieleke-com/content/en/event/2022_Tuebingen/index.md

 #   postcode: '94305'
 #   country: United States

-summary: Public lecture at the conference of the Thurgau University of Teacher Education (PHTG) and the Amt für Volksschule 2022
+summary: Invited talk at the research colloquium of Prof. Dr. Caterina Gawrilow (Department of Psychology, Chair of School Psychology)
-abstract: "People find it difficult to achieve goals for many reasons.
-Therefore, effective strategies to support goal striving are important.
-In this presentation, I will present the self-regulation strategy WOOP, which can improve the achievement of goals in many areas of life.
-Empirical research on WOOP will be discussed as well as the process of performing WOOP.
-The presentation concludes the workshop jointly organized by Dr. Maik Bieleke and Dr. Wanja Wolff 'The secret of successful learning: In the interplay of motivation & will?'"
+abstract: In this talk, I presented the latest research on the self-control strategy of if-then planning.
+A first focus was on research examining if-then planning effects in the domain of sports.
+A second focus was on individual differences in the propensity to engage in if-then planning.
+In the final part of the talk, if-then planning was charatcerized as an important guiding signal for regulating effort.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2022-01-19T16:15:00Z"
+date: "2022-05-12T12:00:00Z"
-date_end: "2022-01-19T17:15:00Z"
+date_end: "2022-05-12T13:00:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: "2022-05-12T00:00:00Z"

 authors: [admin]
-tags: [self-control, mental contrasting with implementation intentions (MCII), goals, if-then planning]
+tags: [self-control, implementation intentions (MCII), goals, if-then planning]

 # Is this a featured talk? (true/false)
 featured: false